user:

 Codependent applications

-Applications for Health Technology Assessment are deemed materially codependent if the Minister for Health requires advice from two different expert advisory committees because the different components are funded from separate reimbursement schemes.
-For example, the Minister for Health would require advice from MSAC regarding the listing of the investigative medical service on the MBS and from PBAC regarding the listing of the medicine on the Pharmaceutical Benefits Scheme.
+Applications for Health Technology Assessment are deemed materially codependent if the Minister for Health requires advice from two different expert advisory committees, with the different components funded from separate reimbursement schemes.
+For example, the Minister for Health would require advice from MSAC regarding the listing or amendment of an investigative medical service on the MBS and from PBAC regarding the listing or amendment of the medicine on the Pharmaceutical Benefits Scheme.

 In some cases, this occurs automatically because MSAC is responsible for assessing both components.
-For example, where both the therapeutic and investigative technologies require listing on the Medicare Benefits Schedule (MBS), MSAC is responsible for conducting the health technology assessment on both components.
+For example, where both the therapeutic and investigative technologies require listing (or amendment) on the MBS, MSAC is responsible for conducting the health technology assessment on both components.

 Pharmaceutical Benefits Scheme (PBS)